ken0225/RIS-Codes-Collection/README.md

 ## Best reading paper in RIS(IRS) is [here](https://www.comsoc.org/publications/best-readings/reconfigurable-intelligent-surfaces).

+## We also have WeChat group for RIS(IRS).
+If you want to join, send your WeChat ID to kewang0225@gmail.com.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |
 |1| [Intelligent Reflecting Surface Operation under Predictable Receiver Mobility: A Continuous Time Propagation Model](https://github.com/bmatthiesen/IRS-continuous) | Bho Matthiesen, etal. |